jakobnissen/jakobnissen.github.io/posts/latency.md

 For the JuliaFormatter workload, loading time actually increased by 50% from 0.4 to 0.6 seconds, even as total latency dropped from 11 to 0.9 seconds, such that loading went from 1/25th of the latency to 2/3rds!

 With most attention so far having been put on compilation, not loading, there are presumably some low-hanging fruits in code loading, and it's an obvious next target for latency improvements.
-The Julia devs are pretty confident that code loading itself can be made faster, and I'm guessing it will be improved significantly "soon" - so, probably, over the next releases, 1.10 or 1.11.
+The Julia devs are pretty confident that code loading itself can be made faster than it already is in v1.9, and I'm guessing it will be improved significantly "soon" - so, probably, over the next releases, 1.10 or 1.11.

 #### Parallel compilation
 Julia's compiler is mostly single-threaded, although select parts of it, such as precompilation, happen in parallel.